 About this guide

-Welcome to Global Child Forum´s practical step-by-step guide on how to incorporate children’s rights into existing business processes.
-With this guide we hope to inform, inspire, and equip companies to implement a children’s rights perspective across their business.
-The workbook has been written in alignment with the United Nations Guiding Principles on Business and Human Rights (UNGPs) and The Children’s Rights and Business Principles.
+Welcome to Global Child Forum’s practical step-by-step guide on how to incorporate children’s rights into existing business processes.
+This guide aims to inform, inspire, and equip companies to implement a children’s rights perspective throughout the value chain.
+The workbook has been written in alignment with the United Nations Guiding Principles on Business and Human Rights (UNGPs) and The Children’s Rights and Business Principles (CRBPs).

 Who is it for?

-The guide can be used by anyone working in sustainability, social impact or human rights, or consultants supporting companies in their human rights’ due diligence work
+The guide can be used by professionals working in sustainability, social impact or human rights, or consultants supporting companies in their human rights due diligence work.

 What does this guide contain?

 In the guide you’ll find:

 - Step-by-step guidance and concrete tips